Go to top

 R P D - t y p e p a r t i c l e s:

 Due to the dimensions of the Earth, some of the matter on its surface is in a liquid state.
 The original oceans were a mixture of water, methane, ammonia and hydrogen.
 Scientists named this mixture - primordial soup.
-In this fluid environment, under these gravitational and atmospheric conditions, particles such as amino acids and RPD-type particles came into being.
+In this fluid environment, under these gravitational and atmospheric conditions, particles such as amino acids and RPD-type particles naturally came into being.
 RPD-type particles bind its elements from the environment, leading to division.
 The divided particles don't change their behaviour, continuing to bind its elements until the next division, and so on.
-Among the elements making up the RPD-type particles were the phospholipids that form liposomes (particles enclosed in a membrane like balloons) and ribose nucleotides which form RNA (chain particles).

 R e p l i c a t o r s:

-Chains made from the ribose nucleotides have different properties, both the structure and properties of RNA are dependent on the sequence of nucleotides from which a molecule is constructed.
+Chains made from the ribose nucleotides have different properties, both the structure and properties of RNA are dependent on the sequence of nucleotides from which a molecule is build.
 Among the different types of RNA there exists one very special particle which replicates itself using copies, leaving the original particle in its original state.
 This particle forms complementary copies (also known as negative or mirror images) of itself, which means that each second division creates an identical copy of the original chain.
 This way, replicators - the particles able to copy itself - naturally came into existence.
 At this point, we need to explain the word "identical".
-Copies of the particles were identical, but after a large number of divisions, errors may have occured.
+Copies of the particles were identical, but after a large number of divisions, errors may have occurred.
 Therefore, the duplication was not a "100% identical copy", but "almost the same."
 A copy of the ribose nucleotide chain may, for example, differ from the original due to a lack or excess of one element.

 P u l s a t i n g h u n g e r f o r r e s o u r c e s:

 It is easy to note that in an RPD-type particle's environment, the number of them increases in an exponential manner (1,2,4,6,16,32,64,128,256,1024, ...), while the number of free elements decreases.
-After a certin number of divisions, there starts to be a shortage of elements due to large numbers of RPD-type particles within the environment.
+After a certain number of divisions, there starts to be a shortage of elements due to large numbers of RPD-type particles within the environment.
 But, the RPD-type particles continue to pursue resources to absorb.
 In this brand new condition, a new method of absorption emerged: if there are no free elements available, the "stronger" particles could steal them from their "weaker" twin brothers.
 Most replicators create identical copies of themselves but sometimes, by accident, it happens that a particle creates a slightly different copy of itself, with slightly (or even severely) different properties.
 These properties could be very different, but the one we are interested in is the ability to absorb elements.
 If such a particle absorbs them or retains them better than another particles, it may destroy all the other particles.
 So, in the primordial soup pulsating with replicating RPD-type particles, two phenomena emerged: "competitive struggle" for the elements (resources) and the "chain of succession".
 In fact, these particles, which were better in assimilation and/or duplication, thrived while the "weaker" stopped dividing and subsequently ceased to be.
-Competitive struggle can be won in two ways, either by the perfection of tactics of absorption or by cooperation with other particles by combining their "strength".

 S y n t h e s i z i n g r e p l i c a t o r s: